Sorting in Memristive Memory: Proposed In-Memory Binary Sorting

-We extend the proposed design from sorting of 4-bit precision data to higher data-widths, namely 8-, 16-, 32-, and in general $n$-bit data. {We verified the correct functionality of the proposed design by high-level simulation, and measured the energy and delay numbers by circuit-level simulation using Cadence Virtuoso.
-The detail will be discussed in Section~\ref{Sec:CirSimulation}.} Table~\ref{Table:BasicBinary} reports the required resources, number of cycles, and energy consumption.
+We extend the proposed design from sorting of 4-bit data to higher data-widths, namely 8-, 16-, 32-, and in general $n$-bit data.
+We verified the correct functionality of the proposed design by high-level simulation and measured the energy and delay numbers by circuit-level simulation using Cadence Virtuoso.
+Table~\ref{Table:BasicBinary} reports the required resources, the number of cycles, and energy consumption.
+Further details on circuit-level simulations and the parameter values used in estimating the energy numbers will be discussed in Section \ref{Sec:CirSimulation}.
 We see that the area, the latency, and the energy consumption of the proposed basic binary sorting design increase linearly by increasing the data-width.